abhavgoel/TribeVibe/README.md

 # TribeVibe
-Basic codes someone can write or modify in C and C++
+Basic codes someone can write or modify in C and C++ or Python